MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-encoding-and-decoding-a-countersigned-message.md

 ---
-Description: 'Shows how to encode and decode a countersigned message.
+Description: Shows how to encode and decode a countersigned message.
 This example uses the MyHandleError example function.
-Code for the MyHandleError function and other auxiliary functions is also listed under General Purpose Functions.' ms.assetid: '12930d4d-2ea5-4d95-b9cf-4f0dd351ce05'
+Code for the MyHandleError function and other auxiliary functions is also listed under General Purpose Functions. ms.assetid: 12930d4d-2ea5-4d95-b9cf-4f0dd351ce05
-title: 'Example C Program: Encoding and Decoding a Countersigned Message'
+title: Example C Program Encoding and Decoding a Countersigned Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Encoding and Decoding a Countersigned Message